Two-color harmonic spectroscopy of ultrafast Dirac electron dynamics: Results

 HOPG exhibits an AB-stacked multilayer graphene structure, resulting in a stable crystalline form whose band dispersion near the Dirac point closely resembles that of monolayer graphene.
-For comparison, ab initio calculations of the electronic band structures of both graphene and HOPG are provided in Fig.~S11 of the Supplementary Information.
-Given the moderate pump field strength used in our experiments -- limited by the damage threshold of the material -- the electron dynamics are effectively confined to the vicinity of the Dirac cone (Fig.~\ref{fig1}b).
-In the nonperturbative regime relevant to our work, the emission of above-bandgap harmonics is primarily governed by interband polarization processes.
+For comparison, ab initio calculations of the electronic band structures of both graphene and HOPG are provided in Fig.~S12 of the Supplementary Information.
+Since our HOPG samples are undoped, the Fermi level lies close to the Dirac point ($\mu \approx 0$), consistent with ARPES measurements on graphite~\cite{zhou2006first}.
+At room temperature ($k_\mathrm{B}T \approx 26$ meV), any residual Fermi-level shift is small compared to the driving laser photon energy (0.63 eV).
+We therefore assume $\mu \approx 0$ for both the experiment and the theoretical modeling.
+Given the moderate laser field strength used in our experiments -- limited by the damage threshold of the material -- the electron dynamics are effectively confined to the vicinity of the Dirac cone (Fig.~\ref{fig1}b).
+In the nonperturbative regime relevant to our work, the emission of above-bandgap harmonics is primarily governed by interband polarization processes \cite{Vampa2015a}.
 This behavior is further corroborated by numerical simulations based on the semiconductor Bloch equations (SBEs), which reveal a clear predominance of interband contributions in the generated harmonic spectrum (see Fig.~S5 in Supplementary Information).
 Interband polarization roughly corresponds to the three-step picture of HHG.
 Here, interband tunneling produces an electron-hole pair that is driven by the laser field in momentum space until electron and hole recombine and a harmonic photon is emitted~\cite{Vampa2015a}.

-In our experiment, non-perturbative high harmonics are generated from HOPG with spectral features observed up to the fourth order (2.5\,eV photon energy) near the reported harmonic cutoff in monolayer graphene around 2.4\,eV~\cite{ExoticGraph2,taucer2017nonperturbative}.
+In our experiment, nonperturbative harmonics are generated from HOPG with spectral features observed up to the fifth order (3.1\,eV photon energy), exceeding the previously reported harmonic cutoff in monolayer graphene of about 2.4\,eV~\cite{ExoticGraph2,taucer2017nonperturbative}.
 Figure~\ref{fig1}c displays the measured harmonic spectrum obtained using the 1980\,nm driving pulse with a peak intensity of 72\,GW\,cm$^{-2}$ and the admixed SH pulse.
 With respect to the third harmonic, the fourth harmonic exhibits a relative intensity of $I_{\mathrm{H}4}/I_{\mathrm{H}3} = 6.3\%$, while the second harmonic is omitted from the spectrum, as it is masked by the much more intense incident SH field.